andylamp/dotfiles/notes/sshd.md

 sudo ufw allow sshd
 ```

-To check that it has indeed been applied we can check using
+To check that it has indeed been applied we can check using the following,

 ```bash
 # replace ssh/sshd-port with the port that sshd listens to, normally 22.